mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

   </p>
 </blockquote>

 Like everything in software engineering, every decision involves trade-offs.
-TCP’s Nagle’s algorithm is a perfect example, balancing latency and throughput.
+TCP’s Nagle’s algorithm is a perfect example of balancing latency and throughput.

-This post explains how the Nagle’s algorithm works, why disabling it might be beneficial, and how to go about it.
+This post explains how Nagle’s algorithm works, why disabling it might be beneficial, and how to go about it.

 ## What is Nagle's algorithm?

-Nagle’s algorithm was introduced by John Nagle, [RFC 896](https://datatracker.ietf.org/doc/html/rfc896), to address the *“Small-Packet Problem”* in TCP which arises when a stream of very small data segments (e.g., keystrokes or one-byte messages) flood the network, causing excessive network overhead.
+Nagle’s algorithm was introduced by John Nagle, [RFC 896](https://datatracker.ietf.org/doc/html/rfc896), to address the *“Small-Packet Problem”* in TCP, which arises when a stream of very small data segments (e.g., keystrokes or one-byte messages) flood the network, causing excessive network overhead.

 Each TCP packet carries headers (TCP, IP, Ethernet) that can amount to 40+ bytes of overhead on top of the actual payload.
 If an application sends many small packets (e.g., 1-byte payloads each time), network overhead skyrockets.